enst/ippbx-callcentre-API/CDR query interface.md

 # query example: #
 ## query number of CDR records which match the conditions: ##
+"count=1" tells the server to return number of records available.
+This is designed for pagination.
+Once the client gets the number of rows, it can know the number of pages should display.
 	curl -X GET 'http://localhost:8001/cdr?domain=sip.test.gelenknetworks.com&caller=%2B16478505697&callee=16473607221&start_date=2016%2d04%2d24T14%3A09%3A08.000Z&end_date=2016%2D04%2D24T14%3A10%3A08.000Z&count=1'

 ## query CDR records ##